RiverBench/RiverBench/.github/ISSUE_TEMPLATE/dataset-proposal.md

 ---

-# Proposal for a new dataset to be included in RiverBench
+# Proposal for a new dataset in RiverBench

 *Please fill in the spaces indicated with "..."*